decs/typeschema/README.md

 1. **Couple their code** with a specific validation library: which limits adoption by developers who use another
 1. **Support multiple** validation libraries: which is a burden to keep up-to-date ([tRPC](https://trpc.io/) picked this one)

 There's no best validation library because there's always a tradeoff.
 Each developer chooses the library that makes the most sense to them.
-TypeSchema solves this problem by providing option 3 (support multiple validation libraries) out-of-the-box.
+TypeSchema solves this problem by easily providing option 3: **support multiple validation libraries out-of-the-box.**

 ## Features